Categories: Investments

 5. Leverage to Multiply Your Investment

 Real estate is unique in that it allows you to use leverage – using borrowed capital to increase the potential return of an investment.
 For example, you can purchase a property with a 20 percent down payment while financing the remaining 80 percent with a mortgage.
-This means you are controlling a full property and enjoying its full benefits for a fraction of the total cost.
-As you pay down the mortgage, you build equity in the property, which increases your net worth.
+This means you are controlling the full property and enjoying its full benefits for a fraction of the total cost.
+When you pay down your mortgage, you build equity in the property, which increases your net worth.

-As your rental portfolio grows, it actually becomes easier to invest in other properties, as lenders will allow you to use the existing properties in your portfolio as leverage for buying additional properties.
+As your rental portfolio grows, it becomes easier to invest in other properties, as lenders will allow you to use the existing properties in your portfolio as leverage to buy additional properties.
 In this sense, it has a compounding effect.

 6. Control Over Your Investment